TahlonBrahic/nixage/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report 🐞
 about: Did you encounter a bug in this implementation?
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 ## Environment

-* OS:
-* age version:
+- age version:

 ## What were you trying to do